 EU Wilderness Resolution 10 year anniversary

 In 2009, a milestone was reached in Europe, when the European Parliament adopted the Wilderness Resolution.
 The resolution called the European Commission to clearly define Wilderness, which happened in May 2009.
-Also, the resolution mandates the European Environment Agency to map existing wilderness areas in Europe.
-Furthermore, it stressed the importance of studies on the benefits of wilderness, a EU Wilderness strategy, catalysing developments of new wilderness areas, and promotion of wilderness with NGOs and local communities.
+Also, the resolution mandates the European Environment Agency to map of existing Wilderness areas in Europe.
+Furthermore, it stressed the importance of studies on the benefits of Wilderness, a EU Wilderness strategy, catalysing developments of new Wilderness areas, and promotion of Wilderness with NGOs and local communities.

 US Wilderness Act 55 year anniversary